7 Habits of Highly Effective Campers

 By building great habits!

 Just like any skill, the more you do something the more you learn, the more you can create a system on your approach and minimize inconsistencies.
-Here’s 7 great habits of highly effective campers so you can be the happiest RVer at the campground.
+Here are 7 great habits of highly effective campers so you can be the happiest RVer at the campground.

 Are you proactive about your life, your work, your frugality, your choices that will enable you to have time and resources to go camping?